World of Hyatt is offering a 30% discount when buying their points through May 30, 2022. That means you can buy Hyatt points for 1.68 cents each.

 - Only purchases made online are eligible for the promotion.

 - Save money on low category off-peak hotels.
-Hyatt off-peak award rates will start at 3,500 points per night when that pricing debuts next year.
-At 1.8 cents per point, you can book these properties for $63 per night.
+Hyatt off-peak award rates start at 3,500 points per night.
+At 1.68 cents per point, you can book these properties for $58.80 per night.

 - Stay at top tier properties for less.
-Most of Hyatt’s top tier properties top out at 30,000 points per night.
-At 1.8 cents per point, you can book these properties for $540 per night.
-That can be a bargain given that some regularly cost over $1,000 per night (like the Ventana Big Sur, which is now all-inclusive, increased to category 8 in March 2022.
+Most of Hyatt’s top tier properties top out at 30,000 points per night at standard rates.
+At 1.68 cents per point, you can book these properties for $504 per night.
+That can be a bargain given that some regularly cost over $1,000 per night.
+Unfortunately some properties like Ventana Big Sur, which is now all-inclusive, increased to category 8 in March 2022.
 That means category 8 properties cost 35,000, 40,000 or 45,000 points per night for off-peak, standard and peak dates respectively.
 At 1.68 cents per point, buying points for those stays would cost $588, $672 or $756 respectively.
 That could still end up being good value seeing as paid rates at those category 8 properties also often cost $1,000 per night or more.

 Things to know